Experienced Kidney Stone Specialists in NYC

 Treatment of kidney and ureteral stones in patients with heart disease who take aspirin and other blood thinners.

 These procedures can be performed in the ambulatory surgery center or hospital settings.

 Kidney Stones: Prevention is the New Treatment

 Believing that there is a better way to care for men and women with kidney stones, the first comprehensive Kidney Stone Clinic in New York City was born at New York Urology Specialists.
 Dr. Shteynshlyuger coupled a humanistic approach with the best available science on prevention and treatment of kidney stones to offer outstanding medical and surgical care for men and women suffering from kidney stones.

 Dr. Alex Shteynshlyuger is an accomplished surgeon who is fellowship trained in minimally invasive treatment options for kidney stones including lithotripsy.
 Dr. Alex Shteynshlyuger opened the first comprehensive Kidney Stone Clinic in NYC.
 Our clinic addresses the previously unaddressed need for a comprehensive approach to keeping patients stone – free, with prevention as a major focus of care.
-We have extensive experience caring for patients with complex kidney stone histories.
+We have extensive experience in caring for patients with complex kidney stone histories.
 Dr. Alex enjoys the surgical challenges and the medical complexity of evaluating and treating men and women with kidney stones.